 4. "Isn't moving to the cloud a large investment?"

-By moving content from an on-premises data center to Azure, organizations can see a significant drop in their IT capital expenses – which shift to operating cost.
+By moving content from an on-premises data center to Azure, organizations can see a significant drop in their IT capital expenses – which shift to operating costs.
 By removing the need for server maintenance, not to mention SQL server licenses, an organization no longer needs to pay to:

 - Refresh the hardware (and operating systems) every few years to keep the machines up to date.